CreatorOS/Building-a-simple-voting-contract-on-NEAR-assemblyscript/LEARN.md

 ```ts
 import { context, PersistentMap, PersistentVector } from "near-sdk-as";
 ```
-Now let's write, you guessed it, the voting class.
+Now let's write the voting class.
 It has two fields: a boolean to indicate whether the voter has voted or hasn't, and a string that represents the proposal the voter has voted for.
 Your job is to:

 STEP 1 - initialize the voted field with false.